 The Enneagram is an emotionally focused system of understanding people — honing in on one’s core emotional motivations and fears.
 Each of the nine personality types has its own driving force, which is centered around a particular emotion.

 Some Enneagram types experience strong emotions, while other types aim to avoid emotions in one form or another.
 However, whether running from emotions or diving into them, each type describes some aspect of emotional experience.

-The nine types of the Enneagram are divided among Heart Types, Head Types, and Body Types.
+The centers of intelligence are a foundational part of the Enneagram.
+The nine types of the Enneagram are divided into one of three centers of intelligence: Heart Types, Head Types and Body Types.

-- Heart types depend on their emotional intelligence to understand their own reactions and connect with others.
+- Heart types (Types Two, Three and Four) depend on their emotional intelligence to understand their own reactions and connect with others.

-- Head types depend on their intellectual intelligence to make sense of things and navigate the world around them.
+- Head types (Types Five, Six and Seven) depend on their intellectual intelligence to make sense of things and navigate the world around them.

-- Body types depend on their instinctual intelligence to follow their "gut" and respond to threats and opportunities.
+- Body types (Types Eight, Nine and One) depend on their instinctual intelligence to follow their "gut" and respond to threats and opportunities.

 The Heart Types of the Enneagram